openpracticelibrary/openpracticelibrary/src/pages/practice/social-contract.md

   ## Tips for remote sessions

-  1. Consider to have a “pre-canned” social contract that is good for remote meetings, then allow people to add/change based on their thoughts.
+  1. Consider to have a “pre-canned” social agreement that is good for remote meetings, then allow people to add/change based on their thoughts.

   2. Everyone signs with a Sticky-note with his/her name.

-  3. Add remote working elements to the social contract (mute on entry, video on etc).
+  3. Add remote working elements to the social agreement (mute on entry, video on etc).

   4. Establish global communication norms and individual teams exceptions: response time, writing style, and tone, etc.